Meet Ryan!

 Black and white portrait of a person with shoulder-length hair, wearing a sweater with a white collar and decorative earrings, smiling slightly.

-As a therapist, I aim to be a steady presence—a lighthouse providing light as you move through turbulent waters toward calmer seas.
+As a therapist, my goal is to be steady presence—a lighthouse providing illumination as you move through turbulent waters toward calmer seas.

-Just as the sea is vast and ever-changing, I believe in embracing the ebb and flow of personal growth—with compassion, curiosity, and courage.
+Just as the sea is vast and ever-changing, I believe in embracing the ebb and flow of personal and communal growth—with compassion, curiosity, and courage.

 Education